EC2 and RDS Snapshot Chain

-- During the first backup session, Veeam Backup for AWS creates a snapshot of all instance data and saves it in the AWS Region where the processed instance resides.
-This snapshot becomes a starting point of the snapshot chain.
+- During the first backup session, Veeam Backup for AWS creates a snapshot that contains all instance data and saves it in the AWS Region where the processed instance resides.
+This snapshot becomes a starting point in the snapshot chain.

 The creation of the first snapshot may take significant time to complete since Veeam Backup for AWS copies the whole image of the instance.

-- During subsequent backup sessions, Veeam Backup for AWS takes snapshots of only those data blocks that have changed since the previous backup session.
+- During subsequent backup sessions, Veeam Backup for AWS creates snapshots that contain only those data blocks that have changed since the previous backup session.

 The creation of subsequent snapshots typically takes less time to complete, compared to the first snapshot in the chain.
 Note, however, that the completion time still depends on the amount of processed data.